-Almost all of us have one or more failed relationships behind us.
-Ending a bad relationship is never easy, and so many people procrastinate and put it off, which only makes things worse.
-Here are my 3 easy tips for ending a romantic relationship:
+Ending a bad relationship is never easy, and many people procrastinate and put it off, which only makes things worse.
+But to do it right, what are the best tips for ending a romantic relationship?

 - Explain how you feel about the relationship (and its demise)